Pulsar Fusion

 Pulsar Fusion is a UK-based start-up that has demonstrated two designs of prototype rocket engine.
 It is headquartered in Bletchley, United Kingdom.

 History

 Pulsar Fusion was founded by Richard Dinan in 2011.
-Pulsar has tested its first Hall effect satellite thruster, achieving an exhaust velocity of 20 m/s.
+Pulsar has tested its first Hall effect satellite thruster, achieving an exhaust velocity of 20 km/s.

 Pulsar tested its hybrid polyethylene/nitrous oxide launch rocket engines in November 2021.

-On their website, as of end-2022, they claim having a Direct Fusion Drive in development.
+On its website, as of late-2022, the company says it is developing a Direct Fusion Drive.

+In January 2024, Pulsar claimed it was working on building a nuclear fusion powered rocket.